Ukraine rebels disavow ceasefire at encircled town

 Washington says regular Russian forces armed with tanks and missile launchers advanced on the town from all sides in the days before the truce.

-Reuters journalists operating on the rebel side have seen armoured columns of troops without insignia arriving in the area in recent days.
+Reuters journalists operating on the rebel side have seen armored columns of troops without insignia arriving in the area in recent days.

-In the main rebel centre, Donetsk, Reuters journalists said artillery had been exploding every few seconds in the hours before the ceasefire, but halted abruptly at midnight.
+In the main rebel center, Donetsk, Reuters journalists said artillery had been exploding every few seconds in the hours before the ceasefire, but halted abruptly at midnight.

 A Ukrainian military spokesman said the ceasefire was being "generally observed".
-Its forces had been shelled 10 times since the truce took effect in localised incidents, and no soldiers had been killed.
+Its forces had been shelled 10 times since the truce took effect in localized incidents, and no soldiers had been killed.

 Poroshenko, wearing the uniform of the armed forces' supreme commander, announced the order to stop firing in a midnight televised address, but said there was still alarm over Debaltseve.